 Student Development oversees: Student Government Association (SGA), Student Organizations (Clubs), New Student Orientation (NSO), Student Awards, Student Conduct, Behavioral Intervention Team, Campus Cupboard and Graduation.
 The office also serves as a resource regarding student health insurance.

 Currently enrolled students may access the Campus Cupboard, WCTC's on-campus food pantry, for nutritional assistance.
-Students must show a current WCTC student ID card in order to pick up a pre-packed bag of groceries, which contains breakfast, lunch and dinner items; limit one bag per week per student.
-Bags are currently available for pick up at the Welcome Center, located in the College Center Atrium, anytime that they are open.
+Students must show a current WCTC student ID card in order to pick up a pre-packed bag of groceries, which contains breakfast, lunch and dinner items.
+Limit one bag per week per student.
+Campus Cupboard bags may be picked up at the Student Development office (C121) anytime during normal business hours.
 See flyer below for additional information.

 Display cases are located in the College Center Atrium (1st floor) and can be reserved on a monthly basis through the Student Development Office.
 These display cases are available for WCTC Clubs and Departments to highlight various programs, achievements, topics, etc. If you would like to reserve a display case, please contact Karen Ziegler or Janet Rake.

-Students who are intending to complete their program in Fall can Apply now.
+Students who are intending to complete their program in Fall can use this link to apply starting September 1st -- Apply now.

 To qualify for honors recognition at the graduation ceremony, you must meet the following requirements: